Looking for the best things to do indoors in NYC? Save these activities for cold and rainy days.

 - Riverbank State Park, Harlem

 We’re not keen on working out the normal way, so we like dabbling in unique fitness classes.
-At the very least, you’re trying something new.
+At the very least, it’s one of the productive things to do on a rainy day and you’re trying something new.

 - JuggleFit, Flatiron (Learn to Juggle and Exercise)

 - Forward Space, SOHO (Dance, Music, and Wellness)